-I suggest a group size of four or less since you must downclimb a long loose gully and a large group will greatly increase the odds of braining your companion with a rock.
+I suggest a group size of six or less since you must downclimb a long loose gully and a large group will greatly increase the odds of braining your companion with a rock.
 This gully downclimb is also the reason I strongly recommend helmets for this adventure.

 Eardley Canyon is located in Emery County between the towns of Green River and Hanksville.
 From Green River, Utah follow I-70 west for 11 miles to Exit #149 and Highway 24.
 Follow Highway 24 south for 13 miles to mile marker #147.
 Turn west on the good dirt road.
 Follow the dirt road to its end in 3.7 miles.
 Approximately 1 1/4 miles after leaving Highway 24 the dirt road crosses Iron Wash and splits in several directions but all the roads rejoin on top of the hill so pick the road in the best condition.